PositivePeriod/FontAnatomy/README.md

 Indicate the edge of glyphs

 ### Plan
-- Get approximate area of besier curve
+- Get approximate area of bezier curve
 The equation must be difficult unless using approximation

 - Get contrast